I tell him he really shouldn't use the word should.

 Look into the eyes our mothers in Haiti who get food to keep their babies alive and learn how to nurture their small bodies and souls and minds, this Compassion center where mothers make and create to express and heal and feed their families.
 And I look into their eyes and get how that can get under your skin and change how you live, how you walk.
-There are simple ways you can hang what you believe so you can give what you believe.

 What if the question around holiday tables wasn't, "What are you so grateful for?" but rather, "How are you changing the world because you are so grateful?"

 What if gratitude always meant a question mark — asking how will you let your gratitude to Christ mark the world for Christ?